Borrower Type

 Overview

 Hard money financing for multifamily property operators in Houston.
-Loans for apartment buildings, duplexes, and multifamily acquisitions.
+Loans for apartment building acquisitions, value-add renovations, and portfolio refinancing.
 Fast approval.
-Apply now!

 Borrower Profile